-At Musical Life Denver, our mission is simple: to help people find their best selves through music.
+At Musical Life Denver, our mission is simple: to help people create life-long musical habits.

 Playing an instrument and singing is more than a hobby, it shapes our identity.
 Music is an activity that helps define who we are.
 It fosters our unique sense of self and purpose that becomes a way we differentiate ourselves from others and find value and self-worth from within.
 It allows us to feel good about what makes us special, and can be a pivotal part in the narrative of what it means to be who we are.

 Just as important, playing music and singing can ignite a passion that allows us to transcend the day-to-day monotony and stresses of everyday life – especially in the modern era where we are too often engaged in activities that dull us and keep us nearly unconscious.
 Musical activity is a powerful way to connect with one’s true self, and elevate the spirit to a higher level of existence, one of powerful emotions and experiences that define our lives.

 Here at Musical Life Dener, we put our mission into action by following our core values in every decision we make.
 Our core values keep us in alignment with our mission, and keep us focused on the big picture of what a superb musical education can be.

 - Confidence – One of the most important qualities a human can possess is confidence in themselves and their actions.
 Without confidence, true progress and impact cannot be made.
 We believe that learning to sing or play an instrument can become the cornerstone of a confident individual.
 It gives us the assuredness we need to be successful in taking on and overcoming the challenges and obstacles we inevitably face in life.
 Confidence gained from learning to play and perform music begins to seep into every aspect of life, and can become the secure foundation from which true self-esteem, self-love and growth comes from.